5 Foods That Trick You Into Thinking You Are Eating Clean

 Fat - The current trend is to eat higher amounts of fat – good fats such as nuts, and avocados, which have been shown to be beneficial to overall health.
-But even good fats can be too much of a good thing, when you’re trying to “eat clean”.
-Fat when coupled with a high protein diet such as those recommended by the fitness gurus is a liver-stopper, when fatty liver is involved.
+But even good fats can be too much of a good thing when you’re trying to “eat clean”.
+Fat, when coupled with a high protein diet such as those recommended by the fitness gurus, is a liver-stopper when a fatty liver is involved.
 Fat, whether it comes from plant-based sources or an animal source will not help to reverse a fatty liver.
-Fatty liver can be one hundred percent reversed, when all fats are removed from the diet.
+Fatty liver can be one hundred percent reversed when all fats are removed from the diet.

 What It Really Means To Eat Clean